Alexander H. Stephens: Cornerstone Speech

-Stephens's Cornerstone Speech on March 21, 1861, to The Savannah Theatre is frequently cited in historical analysis of Confederate ideology.
-The speech defended slavery; enumerated contrasts between the American and Confederate foundings, ideologies, and constitutions; and laid out the Confederacy's rationale for seceding.
-Historian Keith S. Hébert describes it as "the most significant speech" ever delivered by Stephens.
-It declared that disagreements over the enslavement of Africans were the "immediate cause" of secession and that the Confederate constitution had resolved such issues.

-The new [Confederate] Constitution has put at rest forever all the agitating questions relating to our peculiar institutions—African slavery as it exists among us—the proper status of the negro in our form of civilization.
-This was the immediate cause of the late rupture and present revolution.
-Jefferson, in his forecast, had anticipated this, as the "rock upon which the old Union would split."
-He was right.
-What was conjecture with him, is now a realized fact.
-But whether he fully comprehended the great truth upon which that rock stood and stands, may be doubted.

-Stephens contended that advances and progress in the sciences proved that the United States Declaration of Independence's view that "all men are created equal" was erroneous.
-His speech criticized "most of the leading statesmen at the time of the formation of the old Constitution" for their views on slavery, stating that:

-The prevailing ideas entertained by him and most of the leading statesmen at the time of the formation of the old Constitution [Founding Fathers] were, that the enslavement of the African was in violation of the laws of nature; that it was wrong in principle, socially, morally, and politically.
-It was an evil they knew not well how to deal with; but the general opinion of the men of that day was, that, somehow or other, in the order of Providence, the institution would be evanescent and pass away.
+The constitution, it is true, secured every essential guarantee to the institution while it should last, and hence no argument can be justly urged against the constitutional guarantees thus secured, because of the common sentiment of the day.
 Those ideas, however, were fundamentally wrong.
 They rested upon the assumption of the equality of races.
 This was an error.
-It was a sandy foundation, and the idea of a Government built upon it - "when the storm came and the wind blew, it fell."
+It was a sandy foundation, and the government built upon it fell when the "storm came and the wind blew."

-Stephens proceeded to state that in contrast to the United States:
+Our new government is founded upon exactly the opposite idea; its foundations are laid, its corner- stone rests upon the great truth, that the negro is not equal to the white man; that slavery — subordination to the superior race — is his natural and normal condition.
+This, our new government, is the first, in the history of the world, based upon this great physical, philosophical, and moral truth.

+— —Alexander H. Stephens, segment from the Cornerstone Speech, defending slavery and laying out the Confederacy's rationale for seceding.

+Stephens's Cornerstone Speech on March 21, 1861, to The Savannah Theatre, is frequently cited in historical analysis of Confederate ideology.
+The speech defended slavery; enumerated contrasts between the American and Confederate foundings, ideologies, and constitutions; and laid out the Confederacy's rationale for seceding.
+It has been described as the most significant speech ever delivered by Stephens.
+It declared that disagreements over the enslavement of Africans were the "immediate cause" of secession and that the Confederate constitution had resolved such issues.

+Stephens contended in the speech that advances and progress in the sciences proved that the United States Declaration of Independence's view that "all men are created equal" was erroneous.
+His speech criticized "most of the leading statesmen at the time of the formation of the old Constitution" for their views on slavery.
+Stephens quoted the Psalm 118:22 and Curse of Ham to biblically justify the institution.
+Stephens concluded by saying; "This stone which was "rejected by the first builders" [Founding Fathers] " — is become the chief of the corner" — the real "corner-stone" in our new edifice."